-I talk to a lot of parents nervous about homeschooling their high school-aged kids with dyslexia.
+I talk to a lot of parents nervous to homeschool their kids with dyslexia in high school.
 After graduating 5 teens with dyslexia, here are 10 things you need to know!

 If you prefer to listen to this post, click on the player below: